 BizTalk Server provides an extensive set of capabilities for sending, receiving, transforming, and processing messages.
 Some of these capabilities include:

-Ability to send and receive messages using multiple industry standard transports such as HTTP, SMTP, FTP, SOAP, and WCF.
+Ability to send and receive messages using multiple industry standard transports such as HTTP, SMTP, FTP/FTPS and WCF.
 Transport level support for sending and receiving messages is accomplished using BizTalk Server adapters.
 Integration of BizTalk Server message processing with various “line of business” (LOB) applications is accomplished using one of many available BizTalk Server accelerators or adapters, such as the BizTalk Accelerator for HIPAA, BizTalk Accelerator for SWIFT, or the BizTalk SAP adapter.
 These accelerators and adapters conform to industry standards which in turn accommodates straightforward integration of BizTalk Server with systems that conform to particular industry standard.

 Ability to process multiple message formats, such as plain text, XML, binary, and others.
 This functionality is crucial to providing integration of BizTalk Server with a broad spectrum of trading partners.